“Science of Hope”

 Therapy will help you to understand whether the precipitating causes are situational, emotional, related to negative thinking, accompanying physical symptoms, or actions.
 Sometimes relationship problems can cause depression please read section on Couples Therapy.
 Bereavement Counselling is helpful to alleviate the depressive symptoms that follow a death.

 Your physician may have prescribed medication.
-Medication may be helpful in the short run and is a very important in combination with psychotherapy to attain great benefits.
+Medication may be helpful in the short run and is a very important in combination with psychotherapy to attain greater benefits.
 Medication doesn’t cure the underlying problem and is rarely a long-term solution.
-Antidepressants come with significant side effects and dangers, but recent studies have also raised questions about their effectiveness.
+Antidepressants come with significant side effects and dangers.
 Learning the facts about antidepressants and weighing the benefits against the risks can help you make an informed and personal decision about whether medication is right for you.
 In some cases medication can be life-saving.

 Experts agree that depression involves much more than just “bad” brain chemistry.
 Serotonin is just one of many factors that may play a role in the disorder.
 New research points to biological, psychological and social contributors to depression.
-Loneliness, lack of exercise, poor diet, and low self-esteem—also play an enormous role in depression.
+Loneliness, lack of exercise, poor diet, low level of self-care and poor self-esteem—also play an enormous role in depression.

 Withdrawal from Antidepressants